 Jupiter's Dog-Friendly Beach

 We are proud to say that Jupiter is home to one of the few remaining dog-friendly beaches in the state of Florida.
 In 1989, Jupiter’s Town Council adopted a policy to allow dogs on Jupiter’s beaches.
-In the time since then, the dog-friendly beach areas have been defined as a 2.5 mile stretch of beach from beach marker #25 at Marcinski Road going north to beach marker #60 on the south end of Carlin Park (directions to this area can be found here).
+In the time since then, the dog-friendly beach areas have been defined as a 2.5 mile stretch of beach from beach marker #25 at Marcinski Road going north to beach marker #59 on the south end of Carlin Park (a map of Jupiter's beaches is available here).
 In order to preserve this amenity, there are some rules that should be followed to ensure that everyone has an enjoyable time visiting our dog-friendly beach areas.

 Tips for Caring for your Dog at the Beach